simonscmap/cmapdatapipeline/docs/subpackages/collect.rst

 Webscrapping
 ------------

-Some of the cruise trajectory and metadata was intially collected from R2R (Rolling Deck to Repository).
+Some of the cruise trajectory and metadata was initially collected from R2R (Rolling Deck to Repository).
 Generally, webscraping is only a last resort.